alexplaskett/alexplaskett.github.io/_posts/2022-12-29-macos-ios-security-research.md

 This was a regression (iOS 13 and below not affected).

-  ** installHax - Wasn't fully patched (https://github.com/pinauten/Fugu15/tree/master/Tools/installHaxx).
+  ** installHax - Wasn't fully [patched](https://github.com/pinauten/Fugu15/tree/master/Tools/installHaxx) at the time.

-The code for this exploit is here: https://github.com/pinauten/Fugu15/tree/master/Exploits/fastPath
+The code for this exploit is [here](https://github.com/pinauten/Fugu15/tree/master/Exploits/fastPath_

 This gets arb code exec on the device.